OpenTermsArchive/engine/ops/README.md

 ### Provision a server

 If you use [OVH Horizon](https://horizon.cloud.ovh.net/project/instances/), click on the `Launch Instance` button.
-Then fill, at least, the following fields:
+Then fill in at least the following fields:

 - `Instance name`.
 - `Source`.
 Suggested: `Debian 11`.